charlesrocket/charlesrocket.github.io/_posts/2018-07-23-raspiblitz.md

 * [Case](http://a.co/1774Hwl)
 * [LCD Display](http://a.co/65p2wu6)

-Follow [this](https://github.com/rootzoll/raspiblitz/blob/master/README.md#prepare-your-hardware) guide and spin up your node on the testnet.
-You can find the mainnet guide [here](https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_50_mainnet.md#mainnet).
+Follow [this](https://github.com/rootzoll/raspiblitz/blob/master/README.md#hardware-needed) guide and spin up your node.

 If you confident in your wifi network - use `sudo raspi-config` to setup wireless connection ([ref](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)).